kyawlin48/Projects/README.md

 1. Choose the project you want to explore.
 2. Navigate to the respective branch using the branch selection dropdown in the GitHub repository interface.
-3. Browse the project's source code, documentation, or any associated files.
+3. Browse the project's source code, documentation or any associated files.

 Feel free to contribute or report issues specific to each project on their respective branches.
 Happy coding!